openmediavault/openmediavault-docs/administration/services/samba.rst

 	read list = User1, @Group1
 	write list = User2, @Group2

-Notice here if users are not set up privileges (that means blank tick boxes) anyone will be able to login anyway and have write access.
+Notice here if users are not set up permissions (that means blank tick boxes) anyone will be able to login anyway and have write access.

 **Public only:** *The guest user is always used.
 This is the Guest Only option in the Samba share configuration.*